kl2karpenko/MA/README.md

 1. cordova-plugin-contacts
 2. cordova-plugin-sim only for Android
 3. ionic-plugin-keyboard
-4. cordova-plugin-contacts-phonenumbers
-5. cordova-plugin-compat
+4. cordova-plugin-compat
-6. cordova-plugin-browsersync
+5. cordova-plugin-browsersync
-7. cordova-plugin-splashscreen
+6. cordova-plugin-splashscreen
-8. cordova-plugin-network-information
+7. cordova-plugin-network-information

 To build project with cordova for some platform please run, where platform_name: 'ios' || 'android':